cdc08x/MINERful/README.md

 Example usage (with .sh files)
 --------

-  	- Mining a XES log file located in /home/user/file.xes
+  	- Mine a XES log file located in /home/user/file.xes

       	run-MINERful.sh -iLF '/home/user/file.xes'

+  	- Mine a XES log file located in /home/user/file.xes and export the discovered model in a XML file located in /home/user/model-condec.xml, formatted as Declare/ConDec.
+Set a support threshold of 0.95, a confidence level threshold of 0.75, and an interest factor threshold of 0.5

+      	run-MINERful.sh -iLF '/home/user/file.xes' -condec '/home/user/model-condec.xml' -s 0.95 -c 0.75 -i 0.5

-  	- Mining a XES log file located in /home/user/file.xes, with comprehensive debug lines run-MINERful.sh -d all -iLF '/home/user/file.xes'
+  	- Mine a XES log file located in /home/user/file.xes, with comprehensive debug lines

+       	run-MINERful.sh -d all -iLF '/home/user/file.xes'

-  	- Mining a XES log file located in /home/user/file.xes, with comprehensive debug lines.
+  	- Mine a XES log file located in /home/user/file.xes, with comprehensive debug lines.
 Let results be exported in a CSV file located in /home/user/output.csv

      		run-MINERful.sh -d all -iLF '/home/user/file.xes' -CSV '/home/user/output.csv'

-  	- Mining a XES log file located in /home/user/file.xes, with comprehensive debug lines.
-Prune out those which are below.
+  	- Mine a XES log file located in /home/user/file.xes, with comprehensive debug lines.
+Set a support threshold of 0.95, a confidence level threshold of 0.75, and an interest factor threshold of 0.5.
 Let results be exported in a CSV file located in /home/user/output.csv

-      	run-MINERful.sh -d all -iLF '/home/user/file.xes' -CSV '/home/user/output.csv'
+      	run-MINERful.sh -d all -iLF '/home/user/file.xes' -CSV '/home/user/output.csv' -s 0.95 -c 0.75 -i 0.5

-Example usage (with the .class files)
+Usage (with the .class files)
 ---------

-    This is a little bit more trickier, but necessary, in case you have a Microsoft Windows system.
+    This is a little bit trickier, but necessary, in case you have a Microsoft Windows system.
     From your prompt, type:
-        java -jar MINERful.jar it.uniroma1.dis.minerful.<LAUNCHER_CLASS> -h
+        java -jar MINERful.jar minerful.<LAUNCHER_CLASS> -h
     where <LAUNCHER_CLASS> can be either

   	- MinerFulMinerStarter